howyp/akka-traffic-robots/README.md

 Waypoint and tube station data is read from CSV files using Scala's `ParserCombinator` library.

-Individual tests for each actor class prove much of the functionality, whilst the `SimulationIntegrationSpec` demonstrates all actors integrating over a simple scenario.
+Individual tests for each actor class describe much of the functionality, whilst the `SimulationIntegrationSpec` demonstrates the two actor types integrating over a simple scenario.

 ### Running